EricZinda/Perplexity/backlog.md

 - Support loading and saving state
+    - Stored game file should also reference what game it goes with
     - Options:
         - How to list available games?
         - How to know which state goes with which person?